- Search The Registry

 Nellie S. Johnson

 *Nellie Stone Johnson was born on this date in 1905.
-She was an African American activist, administrator and businesswoman.
+She was a Black activist, administrator and businesswoman.

 After a number of years in the work force, Johnson continued her studies at the University of Wisconsin using the money she earned from trapping to finance her education there.
 For over 30 years, she owned and operated Nellie's Alterations in downtown Minneapolis.
 Johnson's commitment to education continued through her work on the Minnesota Higher Education Board.
 She had a long and distinguished record of public service in support of the advancement of minority concerns, the rights of workers, and equal opportunities for all people.
 As a leader of organized labor in the 1930s and 1940s, she was the first woman vice-president of the Minnesota Culinary Council and the first woman vice-president of Local 665 Hotel and Restaurant Employees Union.
 She was the first Black person elected to citywide office in Minneapolis when she won a seat on the Library Board in 1945.